rulerdo/VMANAGE_MONITORING/README.md

 ## Configuration

-There is a configuration files under config folder
+There is a configuration file under config folder

     .
     ├─ config/